 At the end of conversion, every ADC in the chain loads its own conversion result into the internal, 18-bit, shift register and also forces its DOUT pin high, thereby providing a low-to-high transition on the IRQ pin of the digital host.
 All ADCs enter an acquisition phase and power-down.
 On every subsequent SCLK falling edge, the internal shift register of each ADC latches the data available on its DIN pin and shifts out the next bit of data on its DOUT pin.
 Therefore, the digital host receives the interrupt signal followed by the data of ADC N followed by the data of ADC N-1, and so on (in MSB-first fashion).
 A total of $(18 \times N) + 1$ SCLK falling edges are required to capture the outputs of all N devices in the chain.
-Fast sampling rates require a high-frequency SCLK and data must be read at the SCLK falling edges.
-For slow sampling rates and SCLK frequency \leq 36 MHz, data can be read at either SCLK falling or rising edges.
-Note that with any SCLK frequency, reading data at the SCLK falling edge requires the digital host to clock in the data during the $t{h{CK_DO-min}}$ time frame.
+Data are valid on both edges of SCLK and can be captured on either edge.
+However, a digital host capturing data on the SCLK falling edge can achieve a faster reading rate (provided $t{h{-}CK{-}DO}$ is acceptable).
 Note that the busy indicator bits of ADC 1 to ADC N-1 do not propagate to the next device in the chain.